Join Archives for London

-Membership of AfL is open to both individuals and institutions.
-Membership of AfL is a great way of networking and of sharing information with fellow archive practitioners and users.
-It's a great way of engaging with archive issues and of making a contribution to archive policy.
+Membership of AfL is open to all – individuals and institutions.
+Membership of AfL is a great way of networking and of sharing information with others interested in archives whether archive practitioners or users.
+It’s a fantastic way of engaging with archive issues and of making a contribution to archive policy.

 What kind of individuals join AfL?